Home Compare AAON vs FIVE

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-The clearest separation starts in profitability, but valuation adds another real layer to the result.
-Five Below, Inc. leads by 23 points on the overall comparison score.
+The clearest separation starts in valuation, with profitability adding a second layer of support.
+Five Below, Inc. leads by 12 points on the overall comparison score.

 Trajectory Similarity